maksspace/mylist/README.md

 This library does not have a special function for creating new nodes.
 Just create a pointer to the new node and allocate memory for it using any memory allocator that you find suitable.

 # example
-Create list with listener of radio, and print it.
+Create list contains listeners of radio, and print it.
 ```C
 #include <stdio.h>
 #include <stdlib.h>